tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 #### A. Just do it by hand ✍️

-aka pick your brain for one of the spacing steps You just generated and type in the value by hand at every single decision.
+This is the _no shortcuts approach_.
+Just make sure every spacing in your design corresponds to a step in your system: type in the right numbers, drag your stuff to the right position and pay attention at every step.

 You might be asking yourself _"really?"_.